oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/kubeflow/Lab-Kubeflow-step4.md

 # Task 6 - Run Kubeflow pipelines

 You can login to Kubeflow using the $LBIP.nip.io (IP of the Ingress or the URL you defined).

-By default the first user is
+By default the first user is **user@examples.com**

-> user@examples.com
-> password defined in Task 3.3
+> password defined in Task 2.3

 The user user@examples.com corresponds to the profil kubeflow-user-example-com.

 Once connected to Kubeflow dashboard you can run pipelines and notbook.

 ## Demo1 - Iterative model training

-To run a first pipeline we run from the demo pipelines [Demo] XGBoost - Iterative model training.
+To run a first pipeline we run the demo pipelines **[Demo] XGBoost - Iterative model training**.

    1. Create an experiment

   From the menu Experiments (KFP), Create a new experiment.

-  In this example we define the Experiment name Default, click next.
+  In this example we define the Experiment name **Default**, click next.

   ![Demo1](images/CreateExperiment.png)

-  Choose a pipeline [Demo] XGBoost - Iterative model training.
+- Choose a pipeline [Demo] XGBoost - Iterative model training.
-  Choose a Run name: Demo1 and click Start
+- Choose a Run name: Demo1 and click Start

   ![Demo1](images/Demo1ChoosePipeline.png)